regularlady/googlepay/README.md

 #### Use OAuth 2.0 for your Server to Server application

 This gem takes care of this for you, thanks to [googleauth](https://github.com/googleapis/google-auth-library-ruby).

+## Usage

+### Event Tickets

+JSON EventTicketClass must be created before EventTicketObjects can be created.

+Refer to the [Google Pay for Passes Code Snippets](https://developers.google.com/pay/passes/guides/pass-verticals/event-tickets/code-snippets) to build a JSON Object.
+I have also included simplified examples in EXAMPLE.md and you can review the specs for uses.

+#### Create/Update EventTicketClass

+    parameters = JSON Object
+    id = Googlepay::EventTicketClass.new(parameters)[:id]

+Use the Issuer ID and a Unique ID formatted {Issuer ID.Unique ID} for the ID of the JSON object.
+If the ID exists already, the gem will update the EventTicketClass automatically.

 ## Development